A Geometric Approach to Cylindrical Algebraic Decomposition: Analysis

-We find that our fiber classification and Projection algorithms have a similar structure to the Comprehensive Gr\"{o}bner System construction in \cite{suzuki2006simple}: compute a reduced Gr\"{o}bner basis with respect to a block monomial order and pick out the leading coefficients.
+We find that our Projection algorithms have a similar structure to the Comprehensive Gr\"{o}bner System construction in \cite{suzuki2006simple}: compute a reduced Gr\"{o}bner basis with respect to a block monomial order and pick out the leading coefficients.
 Moreover, we also use Hermite Quadratic Forms.
 These common features make our work comparable to \cite{weispfenning1998new,fukasaku2015real}.
 The major difference lies in the ways using Hermite Quadratic Forms.
 Weispfenning and his successors directly use the signature of the matrices to count the real roots, while we use the rank to count the complex roots (as Collins uses subresultants).
-We believe this can result in a significant difference in the number of basic semi-algebraic sets and the number of basic constructible sets, because the number of sign variance of the characteristic polynomial is far more difficult to describe than the number of non-zero roots (see \cite[Section 5.1]{fukasaku2015real}).
+We believe this can result in a significant difference in the number of basic semi-algebraic sets and the number of varieties, because the number of sign variance of the characteristic polynomial is far more difficult to describe than the rank (see \cite[Section 5.1]{fukasaku2015real}).
 Moreover, converting to disjunctive normal form will also produce many basic semi-algebraic sets, and many of them are actually empty.
 These problem are avoided in our theory because Cylindrical Algebraic Decomposition is able to postpone the construction of semi-algebraic sets in the Lifting Phase.